Prostate Cancer Screening Guidelines

 The goal of cryosurgery is destruction of the entire prostate gland and possibly surrounding tissue.
 Steel probes are inserted through the skin between the anus and the rectum and guided into the prostate using transrectal ultrasound.
 Liquid nitrogen is pumped through the probes to freeze all prostate cells, both healthy and cancerous.
 For success, cryosurgery requires a uniformly frozen area.
 The dead cells are absorbed and eliminated by the body.

-Cryosurgery is typically a 2-hour outpatient procedure, although some patients may need to stay in the hospital overnight.
-Cryosurgery may also be used as a salvage procedure for patients who have undergone radiation therapy and have had cancer recurrence detected early.
+Cryosurgery is typically a 2-hour outpatient procedure, although some people may need to stay in the hospital overnight.
+Cryosurgery may also be used as a salvage procedure for people who have undergone radiation therapy and have had cancer recurrence detected early.
 It is generally not helpful for men with very large prostate glands.